bigpel66/bigpel66/README.md

 # BIGPEL a.k.a jseo

-Especially interested in Mobility Industry, I'm currently using Java more than others.
+I'm currently using Java more than others.

 Since March 16th 2023, I'm focusing on problem solving.